rubrikinc/rubrik-powershell-sdk/docs/powershell/outputs/BackupEventStatus.md

 ### BackupEventStatus
-Represents the status of the backup for a specific M365 snapshot.
+Status of the backup for a specific SaaS snapshot.

 - status: SnapshotServiceBackupStatus
   - Status of the backup.